qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In each of the Draw effect types, the :menuselection:`Blend mode` and :menuselection:`Draw mode` can be adjusted to match the user needs.
-The Blend mode follows the same methods as the ones included for the layers (link here) and cannot be used for the transform effect.
+The Blend mode follows the same methods as the ones included for the layers and cannot be used for the transform effect.
 You can find more information in the :ref:`blend-modes`.
 The Draw mode can apply a render and/or modify mode for each of the effects.

 One or more draw effects can be selected at the same time, which can also be moved up and down, in order to finally get the desired result.